Lidl announces stronger in-store mask requirements

 ARLINGTON, Va.
-(WCSC) - Grocery chain Lidl notified its customers about stricter mask requirements for shoppers while inside their stores effective Monday.
+(WYFF) - Grocery chain Lidl notified its customers about stricter mask requirements for shoppers while inside their stores effective Monday.

 Fieber said the company has spent more than $10 million in protective measures and policies across its stores.